-We added this cash to Canadian ecommerce platform Shopify, Japanese electric motors manufacturer Nidec and recycled plastic and wood fibre decking company Trex.
+We continued to build our positions in Japanese electric motors manufacturer Nidec and recycled plastic decking company Trex.
 We have also added carefully across other existing holdings where the price warrants it.

 Make sure to know what you don't know